The Homeowner’s Guide To Solar Power

 What You Need To Know Before You Go Solar

 Installing a home solar array is a major project.
 If you’re going to invest that much into a home improvement project, you probably want to know what kind of return you’ll get on your investment.
 Below are some factors to consider:

 The Average Cost Of Solar Power For Homes

 One of the first questions homeowners ask is how much solar panels cost.
 In recent years, the cost of installing solar panels has fallen, with home solar prices down 64% compared to prices in 2010.

 The cost of installing solar panels is now about $3 per watt.
 Using the average PV system size of 6 kilowatts, the cost is around $18,000.
 This price would typically include hardware, labor and permitting.

 Tax Credits And Other Home Solar Incentives

-While $18,000 is still a substantial price, government agencies and utilities offer programs to make installing solar panels more affordable.
+While $18,000 is still a substantial price, government agencies and utilities offer rebates and incentive programs to make installing solar panels more affordable.
 Taking advantage of the federal solar tax credit is one of the easiest ways for eligible taxpayers to reduce the cost of installing home solar panels.

 Homeowners who install solar panels through 2032, in 2033 or in 2034 and are eligible to claim the credit on their taxes could receive tax credits of up to 30%, 26% or 22%, respectively.
 Using the $18,000 system cost as an example, the cost could go down to $12,600 before state and local incentives for solar panels installed in 2032.

 State And Local Solar Incentives